Santiago Canyon College Transfer Success Center

 - How can I improve my chances for being accepted to a university?

 Earn a high GPA, complete General Education, get GE certified, and show commitment to your major by completing lower-division major preparation.
-The SCC Transfer Center’s workshops and specialists can help with these steps.
+The SCC Transfer Success Center’s workshops and specialists can help with these steps.
 If you are transferring to a participating UC, apply for admission through their Transfer Admission Guarantee program (see #14 below)

 - Do any universities offer guaranteed transfer admission?